-See [LeTe], [HS], [Va] for more details concerning integral closure of ideals.
-Note that the study of integrally closed ideals is important in order to find the normalization of a blowing-up (see [KKMS] for toric varities and [Br] for spherical varieties).
-This is important as well in order to describe ($\mathbb{T}$-equivariant) affine modifications (see [KZ], [Du]).
+See [LeTe], [HS], [Va] for more details concerning the integral closure of ideals; we recall below the definition.
+Note that the study of integrally closed ideals allows us to find the normalization of a blowing-up (see [KKMS] for toric varieties and [Br] for spherical varieties).
+This is used as well in order to describe ($\mathbb{T}$-equivariant) affine modifications (see [KZ], [Du]).

-By analogy with the monomial case presented above, we address more generally the actions of algebraic tori of complexity 1.
+By analogy with the monomial case presented above, we address more generally the actions of algebraic tori of complexity $1$.
 Before formulating our results, let us recall some notation.